Ultimate Johnstown Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment approach that requires scouting out residential properties that are attractive to investors and signing a purchase contract.
-When an investor who wants the residential property is found, the contract is assigned to them for a fee.
-The real buyer then settles the acquisition.
-The real estate wholesaler doesn’t sell the residential property — they sell the contract to purchase one.
+Wholesaling is a real estate investment approach that involves scouting out houses that are appealing to real estate investors and putting them under a purchase contract.
+A real estate investor then ”purchases” the sale and purchase agreement from you.
+The seller sells the home to the real estate investor not the wholesaler.
+The real estate wholesaler doesn't liquidate the property — they sell the contract to buy it.

 Factors to Consider